Frequently Asked Questions

 How long does it take to get results?

-The Relaxation Training program at UCF consists of 6 one hour sessions.
+The Relaxation Training program at UCF consists of 6 one-hour sessions.
 The majority of students report feeling more relaxed immediately.
-Approximately 85-95% decrease their score on the Perceived Stress Scale which is administered at the beginning and end of the program.
+Approximately 85-95% decrease their scores on the Perceived Stress Scale, which is administered at the beginning and end of the program.

 How lasting are the effects?